litmuschaos/litmus-docs/website/docs/user-guides/re-run-workflow.md

 ## Introduction

-You can re-run any schedule should you wish to test your application against it at any point.
+You can re-run any **_non-recurring_** schedule should you wish to test your application against it at any point.

 ## Before you begin